-Advisory Committees are designed to provide a unique perspective and an informed viewpoint, ensuring that the curriculum remains relevant to business and industry needs.
-These committees should serve as a critical link between GCC, the community, and the Pacific region.
-Close cooperation is made possible as business, industry, and labor representatives have a vested interest in helping GCC to provide accurate and innovative education and skills training, and in ultimately, helping students to succeed.
-Overall, Advisory Committees are not only critical in the successful implementation of career and technical programs, but they also play a vital role in guiding, strengthening, and improving these programs.
+Advisory Committees are designed to provide a unique perspective and an informed viewpoint, ensuring that the curriculum remains relevant to economic and industry demands.
+These committees serve as a critical link between GCC, the community, and the Pacific region, aligning the needs of both industry and labor in support of our economy.

+Input from the Advisory Committees allows GCC to provide accurate and innovative education and skills training, helping students to succeed in their academics and, subsequently, in their chosen professions.
+Once the programs are established, Committees continue to play a vital role in guiding, strengthening, and improving them.

-The expertise that members of various career and technical fields can provide our students will enable them to be prepared to meet the challenges of their chosen careers.
-These industry partnerships are the college's reassurance to the community that our graduates will be capable of performing competitively in our dynamic job market.
-Such input also provides a better understanding for faculty and staff of the needs of the occupations for which we prepare our students.
+Our industry partnerships are the college's reassurance to the community that our graduates will be capable of performing competitively in our dynamic job market.
+The expertise that members of various career and technical fields can provide our students, will prepare them to meet the challenges of their chosen careers.
+On behalf of the Guam Community College Board of Trustees, the college staff, and the leadership team of GCC, I extend our sincere appreciation for the value these Advisory Committees add.

-The Guam Community College Board of Trustees, the college staff and I appreciate the valuable service these Advisory Committees can provide.
-We encourage you to partner with us as a member of a GCC Advisory Committee, and we thank you for the time and dedication invested in our students and our community.
+We encourage you to partner with us as a member of a GCC Advisory Committee.
+Your participation will be an investment in our workforce and our community that reaps dividends for our community and economy for generations to come.

-Mary A. Y. Okada, Ed D.
+Mary AY.
+Okada, Ed.D.